Published on April 5, 2024 by Nicolas Thalman

 The story suggests that it will take several years for the Viscounty to recover from the expenses caused by what is today known as the Mad Week of Turenne.

-Brive Tourisme offers you visits to the village of Turenne for the Semaine Folle Sunday May 19 at 10:00 a.m. and 15:00 p.m.
+Brive Tourisme offers you a visit to the village of Turenne for the Semaine Folle Sunday May 19 at 10 a.m.

 Located at the foot of the Château de Turenne, in the heart of the village and in a simple, authentic and welcoming setting, the gargoyle offers you homemade dishes and tapas with quality local products.